Changes of conditions listing

 Extended closure due to fire

-Due to the Walwa fire, many Parks Victoria sites in Kiewa-Murray Area and part of the Alpine National Park remain closed.
+Due to the Walwa fire, many Parks Victoria sites in Kiewa-Murray Area remain closed.
+To ensure post fire stabilisation work can safely be conducted.

 These include: